boazbk/tcs/lec_06a_universality.md

 >"The programmer is in the unique position that ... he has to be able to think in terms of conceptual hierarchies that are much deeper than a single mind ever needed to face before.", Edsger Dijkstra, "On the cruelty of really teaching computing science", 1988.

+>_"The importance of the universal machine is clear.
+We do not need to have an infinity of different machines doing different jobs. ...
+The engineering problem of producing various machines for various jobs is replaced by the office work of 'programming' the universal machine"_, Alan Turing, 1948

 One of the most significant results we showed for NAND programs is the notion of _universality_: that a NAND program can evaluate other NAND programs.
 However, there was a significant caveat in this notion.
 To evaluate a NAND program of $s$ lines, we needed to use a bigger number of lines than $s$.